An English Teen, Circumcised in the USA

 [DAMONJ] "He actually told you that, or are you just guessing?"

 [LUKE] "No, he told me.
 We go back a long way."

 [LUKE] "Why do you say that?"

-[LUKE] "It was a surprise, I guess - but he's still my friend.
-It makes no difference in the end."
+[LUKE] "It was a surprise, I guess - but he's still a friend.
+I don’t think it makes any difference in the end."

 There was another long pause.

 [DAMONJ] "Sorry...was just thinking...I need to go...talk soon...bye."